-Core Process Psychotherapy (CPP) is founded on an integration of western psychotherapeutic theory and Buddhist psychology.
+Core Process Psychotherapy (CPP) is a mindfulness-based approach founded on an integration of western psychotherapeutic theory and Buddhist psychology.
 You do not have to be a Buddhist or have any particular belief system to have CPP or to train in it, however.

 For many of us, thinking, talking and making a narrative about our life experience is the way we get in touch with ourselves and make sense of our experience.
 This is completely valid and often extremely useful.
 In Core Process we also work with body sensations, subtle energies - feelings and sensations that we can't necessarily put into words easily - and the imaginal - images and dreams.
 The intention is to welcome whatever comes up, even if it does not seem to make sense from a cognitive point of view.